Nevada Bicycle Laws: What Cyclists Need to Know in 2025

 Pro Tip- Optimal light set-up for night riding:

 • Front Light: Choose a white, front-facing light.
-A solid beam is ideal to clearly illuminate the road and spot any upcoming hazards.
-The brightness should range between 250 to 2,000 lumens, with 1,000 lumens recommended to ensure adequate visibility.
+A solid beam is ideal for clearly illuminating the road and spotting any upcoming hazards.
+The brightness should range between 250 and 2,000 lumens, with 1,000 lumens recommended to ensure adequate visibility.

 • Rear Light: Your rear light should be red and preferably pulsing to catch the attention of drivers behind you.
 It is recommended to use a rear tail light during the day as well to increase your visibility.
 250 lumens are sufficient.